Product News

 Employment Payment Summary (EPS) enhancements

-The Employment Payment Summary (EPS) is one of the main Real Time Information (RTI) files you need to remember to send to HMRC.
-It notifies HMRC of various payments made and to be recovered but can also be used to notify if you aren’t processing any pay runs.
-Why would HMRC want to know that?
-If you don’t notify HMRC that you haven’t paid anyone they will be expecting you to file a Full Payment Summary (FPS), which would be created from your pay run.
-If HMRC expect an FPS and don’t receive one they will create a specified charge which is an estimation of how much HMRC think you owe in PAYE tax and NICS.
+If you and your clients don’t notify HMRC that you and your clients haven’t paid anyone they will be expecting a Full Payment Summary (FPS), which would be created from the pay run.
+If HMRC expect an FPS and doesn’t receive one, they will create a specified charge which is an estimation of how much HMRC think you and your clients owe in PAYE tax and NICS.
 Just to top it off you could also get a late filing penalty so it is critically important to keep HMRC in the loop and send an EPS.
 With our latest release, KeyPay makes this even easier.
-With the new features within the EPS it will not only keep HMRC happy but have us all singing from the same compliance hymn sheet.
+With the new features within the EPS it will not only keep HMRC happy, but have us all singing from the same compliance hymn sheet.

 Fab, tell me more about Employment Payment Summaries with KeyPay